 Is an approx. EUR 30 classic prime lens sharper than the sharpest modern Canon EF 50mm lens?

-Let’s compare the center and corner sharpness of the 40+ years old Minolta MC ROKKOR-PF 50mm f1.7 classic lens with the sharpest of all modern Canon 50mm lenses.
-According to DXOMARK, that the Canon EF 50mm f1.8 STM is the sharpest of the modern Canon EF lenses:
+Let’s compare the center and corner sharpness of the 40+ years old Minolta MC ROKKOR-PF 50mm f1.7 classic lens with the sharpest of all modern Canon 50mm lenses, both adapted to a Sony a7ii full-frame mirrorless camera.
+According to DXOMARK, the Canon EF 50mm f1.8 STM is the sharpest of the modern Canon EF lenses:

 Sharpness of modern Canon EF 50mm lenses by DXOMARK